Laune Mountaineering

 Hill walking, scrambling and climbing can be dangerous and may result in injury or death.
 Participants should be aware of and accept these risks and be responsible for their own actions.
 Please understand that members of the Laune Mountaineering Club committee or designated walk leaders shall not be responsible for any loss or injury to any person and/or their property when involved in club activities.

-Press the button to check Facebook for recent walks
+Click here to check Facebook for recent outings

 Click above to see upcoming weather

-Rucksack/Backpack Those with waist straps as well as shoulder straps are more comfortable
+Rucksack/Backpack Those with adjustable hip/waist and shoulder straps are more comfortable.

-A packed lunch always bring more than you think you need.
+A packed lunch Bring more than you think you need; and some handy snacks.

 Boots